AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ## aio api-mesh:source:discover

 Lists all available sources.
 Select a source to view its configuration file and copy its content to your clipboard.
-You can also view available sources directly in the [api-mesh-sources](https://github.com/adobe/api-mesh-sources/tree/main/connectors) repo.
+You can also view available sources directly in the [api-mesh-sources](https://github.com/adobe/api-mesh-sources/tree/main/connectors) repository.

 <InlineAlert variant="info" slots="text"/>

 Sources are prebuilt mesh configuration files that are formatted for a specific combination of handlers.
 Each source contains a mesh configuration file designed for a specific first or third-party source.
-Third parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repo.
+Third parties can submit their sources as a pull request to the [api-mesh-sources](https://github.com/adobe/api-mesh-sources) repository.
 See [Create a mesh from a source](./create-mesh.md#create-a-mesh-from-a-source) for more information.

 ### Usage